 You want to try and make sure that you start by pruning the least healthy leaves first.
 You don’t want to snip away too many luscious leaves only to be left with slightly yellowing and underdeveloped leaves which will struggle to keep your plant alive.

-Instead of throwing the prunes leaves away, try propagating them to create more Fiddle Leaf Figs. Put the stem cuttings in water and after a month or two they should form new roots and be ready for planting!
+Instead of throwing the stem cuttings away, propagate them to create more Fiddle Leaf Figs. Put the stem cuttings in water and after a month or two they should form new roots and be ready for planting!
 If you have only removed leaves, you won’t, unfortunately, be able to propagate them as they need to have a node for new growth to develop from.